Our Programs

 LOUKOUMI Literacy and Community Service program sponsored by george’s angels

-The Loukoumi Make a Difference Foundation created an eight-part, interactive literacy program based on the Loukoumi eight book series developing social and professional skills essential to the success of tomorrow’s service leaders.
+The Loukoumi Make a Difference Foundation created an eight-part, interactive literacy program.
 Each month, students read a Loukoumi book, discuss its lesson and perform good deeds inspired by the book’s message.
 Participating schools include the Catholic Schools in the NY Archdiocese, the Diocese of Brooklyn, The Diocese of Bridgeport CT, the Diocese of Birmingham AL, and Mobile AL and the Diocese of Trenton NJ.
-The Catholic School program is sponsored by the generosity of Eileen and Gary Franklin and the organization George’s Angels.
-For more on the organization George’s Angels and its mission of “Changing the world one kind act at a time,” please visit: https://www.georgesangels.org
+This program is sponsored by the generosity of Eileen and Gary Franklin and George’s Angels whose mission is “Changing the world one kind act at a time.”

 As the 2019-20 School year commenced so did the Loukoumi Good Deed of the Month curriculum in over 300 Schools.
 Thank you to all the schools for making a difference with Loukoumi.

-The Loukoumi Make a Difference Foundation in collaboration with the National Ladies Philoptochos Society, a philanthropic organization with over 500 chapters nationwide, provides books for sale to members across the country to raise money for a variety of literacy awareness projects and other National Philoptochos supported charities.
-Proceeds raised are donated to more than a dozen charities and over 1,000 Loukoumi books were donated to literacy programs nationwide.
+The Loukoumi Make a Difference Foundation provides books for sale to schools and organizations across the country to raise money for a variety of literacy awareness projects and other supported charities.
+Proceeds raised are donated to more than a dozen charities and over 50,000 Loukoumi books have been donated by Author Nick Katsoris to programs worldwide.

 loukoumi-book3.png